StevenGeller/electrum-server-checker/SECURITY.md

 We take the security of BitKey Electrum Server Checker seriously.
 If you discover a security vulnerability, please follow these steps:

-1. **Do Not** disclose the vulnerability publicly until it has been addressed.
-2. Report the vulnerability through GitHub Issue.
+1. Report the vulnerability through GitHub Issue.
-3. Include:
+2. Include:
    - A description of the vulnerability
    - Steps to reproduce
    - Potential impact